 - Computers less than 100 nm in size will be possible.
 As one of their first practical applications, nanomachines will be used for medical purposes.
 For example, highly advanced medical nanobots will perform detailed brainscans on live patients.
 Accurate computer simulations of the entire human brain will exist due to these hyper-accurate brainscans, and the workings of the brain will be understood.

-- By 2022, medical technology will be more than a thousand times more advanced than it is today, and the “tipping point” of human life expectancy will have been reached, with every new year of research guaranteeing at least one more year of life expectancy.
+- By 2022, medical technology will be much more advanced than it is today, and the “tipping point” of human life expectancy will have been reached, with every new year of research guaranteeing at least one more year of life expectancy.

 - Nanobots capable of entering the bloodstream to “feed” cells and extract waste will exist by the end of this decade.
 They will make the normal mode of human food consumption obsolete.